Contributing to Pangraph

 cargo clippy --all-targets --all

-Clippy is configured in clippy.toml
+Clippy is configured in .cargo/config.toml.

 Formatting (code style)